Make problems for your characters

 Which one of these makes you feel the fear: “He was afraid” or “He could not speak, his heart was beating wildly in his chest and his feet felt glued to the floor”?

-This is a particularly important issue with this theme, as ‘time’ can be interpreted in so many different ways.
-It would be too easy to say ‘and then she knew it was the right time’ or ‘this story is set in the past’.
+This is a particularly important issue with this theme, as ‘journeys’ can be interpreted in so many different ways.
+It would be too easy to say ‘and then she began her new journeys’ or ‘this story is set on a road’.
 Don’t spell it out for the reader, instead let your characters’ words and actions describe whether they are happy or not with life and the way things turn out.

 Ok.
 Well done, you’ve written your story.
 Now you have one more very important thing to do.